MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

 This table summarizes a comparison between Power Automate and classic workflows capabilities.

 *We are continuously adding new capabilities to Power Automate.
 We'll update information in this table as Power Automate gains capabilities; check back often!
-For information about upcoming flow capabilities that will help you replace classic background workflow with flow, see [What's new and planned for Power Automate](https://docs.microsoft.com/power-platform-release-plan/2020wave1/power-automate/planned-features)*
+For information about upcoming capabilities that will help you replace classic background workflows with flows, see [What's new and planned for Power Automate](https://docs.microsoft.com/power-platform-release-plan/2020wave2/power-automate/planned-features)*

 <table>
 <tr>